 29 Sep CHANGING THE WAY THE INDUSTRY WORKS

-Is the travel industry like a horse and cart ?
+Is the travel industry like a horse and cart clip-clopping towards the 21st century?

-That might seem a tad unfair, but the industry is not exactly moving at a fast pace when it comes to recognising the benefits of outsourcing and the gig economy.
+That might be a bit unfair, but it’s not exactly racing along when it comes to recognising the benefits of outsourcing.

 It’s a massive missed opportunity.